ozak/Caloric-Suitability-Index/index.md

 ## Citation

-If you use the any of the CSI data, please cite:
+If you use any of the CSI data, please cite:

 * [Oded Galor and Ömer Özak, 2016.
 "The Agricultural Origins of Time Preference," American Economic Review, 2016, 106(10): 3064–3103.](http://dx.doi.org/10.1257/aer.20150020)